brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Notes
 ------

-- GraalVM should be compatible with every mod out there, as far as I know.
+- GraalVM should be compatible with any mod, as far as I know.
+I am removing incompatible flags as I come across them, but I tend to run these with large Forge/Fabric packs.

-- Oracle does not build GraalVM EE for OSX on ARM yet.
-If you are on a newer, M1-based Mac, you can try the ARM/OSX build of GraalVM CE: https://github.com/graalvm/graalvm-ce-builds/releases

-- Windows/Linux users who want a "free" GraalVM can also grab it from the above link, and use the OpenJDK flags from the top.

 - Java 17+ users can try replacing `-XX:+UseG1GC` with `XX:+UseZGC`, in GraalVM or any other OpenJDK build.
 In my testing, ZGC reduces FPS/TPS (especially in GraalVM, where zgc isn't fully supported and disables some of the optimizations) and increase memory usage, but can reduce pauses/stutters from GC even more.
 See this Github page for more optimal ZGC flags: https://github.com/FroggeMC/MC-Java-Flags